RenatoVassallo/website/content/posts/text_as_data.md

 ## 3. Few-Shot Learning

-Few-shot learning bridges the gap between traditional supervised learning and zero-shot methods by using **just a few labeled examples** to make accurate predictions on unseen data.
+Few-shot learning (FSL) bridges the gap between traditional supervised learning and zero-shot approaches by leveraging **just a few labeled examples** to make accurate predictions on unseen data.
+This is particularly valuable when building text-based indicators in low-resource or specialized domains, where labeled data is scarce or costly to obtain.

+Examples include:

+- Classifying nuanced *monetary policy* announcements or *economic sanctions*.
+- Interpreting domain-specific texts, such as *clinical reports* or *political news*.
+- Detecting emerging patterns in *fraud* or evolving *hate speech variants*.

-**Goal**: learn a mapping from support examples to labels that generalizes to new queries — without the need for large labeled datasets.
+**Goal**: to learn a mapping from limited support examples to labels that generalizes effectively to new, unseen queries, without relying on large annotated datasets.

 ---

 ### 🔧 Method Overview

-FewShotX implements a two-stage pipeline:
+[FewShotX](https://github.com/RenatoVassallo/FewShotX) implements a two-stage pipeline:

 1. **Training**
    A **linear model** with L2 regularization is trained on the *support set* (labeled examples).
 The optimization objective balances prediction error and regularization to prevent overfitting: